 Ingredients

-Use rolled (small) oats for this recipe rather than large oats.
+Oats: use rolled (small) oats for this recipe rather than large oats.
 Small oats give a compact structure that holds onto the fruit superbly well.
 Never use instant oats though as they are too small and the mixture could end up mushy.

-Golden syrup is a much-loved national treasure for UK bakers.
+Syrup: golden syrup is a much-loved national treasure for UK bakers.
 If you cannot get hold of this use honey or dark corn syrup instead.
 The flavour will vary slightly, but the chocolate flapjack should still hold its shape well.

-1. Cut the cherries in half then put them into a small heatproof bowl with the raisins and cover with hot water from a just-boiled kettle.
-Weigh out the oats, cocoa, orange zest and the spices into a bowl then stir briefly.
-Tip the butter, syrup and sugars into a heavy-based saucepan
+- Halve the cherries then put them into a small heatproof bowl with the raisins and cover with hot water from a just-boiled kettle.

-2. Put the pan over a low-medium heat to melt the ingredients, stirring often.
-When the butter has melted and the sugar has dissolved use a balloon whisk to gently bring the ingredients together until you have a thick, brown, evenly mixed liquid
+- When the butter has melted and the sugar has dissolved use a balloon whisk to gently bring the ingredients together until you have a thick, brown, evenly mixed liquid.

 Expert Tips

 - Never use instant oats – I’m repeating this point because it’s very important.
-Instant oats turn somewhat mushy when cooked which is not ideal in this recipe
+Instant oats turn somewhat mushy when cooked which is not ideal in this recipe.

 - Once the ingredients in the pan have melted and dissolved they do not automatically mix into each other – the butter sits on the top.
 Being careful not to splash yourself with the hot ingredients use a handheld balloon whisk to bind the ingredients together before mixing in the oats.
-This step is vital to ensure that the ingredients blend with the oats in a uniform manner
+This step is vital to ensure that the ingredients blend with the oats in a uniform manner.

-- Bake for an extra 5 minutes if you prefer hard flapjack.
-Alternatively, if you like soft and chewy, bake for 5 minutes less
+- Bake for an extra 5 minutes if you prefer harder flapjack.

 Frequently Asked Questions

-Yes you certainly can.
-The flapjack will be slightly less rich (as butter has a more pronounced flavour profile than non-dairy baking blocks) and I do recommend adding ⅛ – ¼ teaspoon salt to compensate for this.
+Yes, you certainly can.
+These cocoa flapjacks will be slightly less rich (as butter has a more pronounced flavour profile than non-dairy baking blocks) and I do recommend adding ⅛ – ¼ teaspoon salt to compensate for this.
+Do not use baking margarine or vegan spread in place of butter though as they are softer and do not always firm up in quite the same way once baked.

 More Oaty Recipes